MetaAstronaut/vadim-group-website-v2/docs/rules/INSTRUCTIONS_FOR_CURSOR.md

 ## 9. Summary

-* Follow roadmap and rules, but always prioritize the explicit user request.
+- Follow roadmap and rules, but always prioritize the explicit user request.
-* Use the content system as the only source of truth for text.
+- Use the content system as the only source of truth for text.
-* Keep design and components aligned with the design system.
+- Keep design and components aligned with the design system.
-* Make small, safe, explainable changes.
+- Make small, safe, explainable changes.
-* Ask for confirmation before large refactors or structural changes.
+- Ask for confirmation before large refactors or structural changes.

+---
+description: Core rules for working with this repository
+globs:
+  - "**/*"
+alwaysApply: true
+---

+# Roadmap Guidance
+- Always read and follow the steps listed in [ROADMAP.md](mdc:docs/product/ROADMAP.md).
+- Understand which step from ROADMAP.md you are currently executing.
+- If the user request does not match the next roadmap task, complete the request anyway, but still update ROADMAP.md.
+- When a roadmap task is completed, edit ROADMAP.md and mark that item as done.
+- At the end of each response, write which roadmap items were completed (using wording from the roadmap).